domesticatedviking/TextyMcSpeechy/README.md

 - Make a custom TTS model out of any existing voice dataset
 - Make a custom TTS model by converting a generic voice dataset into another voice using an RVC model.
 - Rapidly train high quality TTS by using pretrained checkpoint files
+## News May 23 2024
+Major new features for the TTS dojo are quite close to being ready and should be released within the next 2 weeks.
+- The biggest new feature is the ability to listen to your voice model as it is training.
+This makes it much easier to select the best sounding version of the voice, and also to know when training is done.
+This is every bit as beneficial as I had hoped it would be and I am excited to publish it.
+- Automatic periodic saving of checkpoint files as the model trains (and safety checks to avoid filling your entire hard drive with them!)
+- Training can be automatically resumed from a previous checkpoint if it is stopped.
+- Added a manual override folder to start training from a specific checkpoint.

 ## Update May 18 2024
 - Big update to the TTS dojo scripts which simplify the training process even further.
 View details [here](tts_dojo/TTS_dojo_guide.md).